 Reason in Snow Crash, a 3mm Gatling Railgun powered by a thermonuclear reactor with a rate of fire sufficient to reduce boatloads of pirates to a fine red mist before they can blink and rip giant, gaping, molten holes through aircraft carriers.

-While the Vickers in Cryptonomicon doesn't have a fantastic rate of fire, it does have the ability to continuously fire a nonstop stream of bullets capable of tearing apart a detachment of German soldiers and mowing the grass just for the hell of it.
+While the Vickers in Cryptonomicon doesn't have a fantastic rate of fire, it more than makes up for it in its ability to continuously fire a nonstop stream of bullets capable of tearing apart a detachment of German soldiers and mowing the grass just for the hell of it.

 The weaponry of the Armored Combat Suits in John Ringo's Legacy of the Aldenata series.
 Rapid-fire grav-railguns that have a muzzle velocity just short of the speed of light.
 If the round doesn't hit something, it will continue on for a long, long time.
 There's also the Grim Reaper suits, which apply that principle to mortar grenades and shotguns.
 And the Posleen, who are a race built around More Dakka.